channaln/MSSQL_Standalone/README.md

-ad_user_management
+Install MSSQL Standalone with SSMS
 =========

-This role is will create, delete users and update password in Winodws Active Directory
+This role will Check the necessary file path and exe is available and install prerequisites

 Requirements
 ------------
+MSSQL and SSMS need to be downloaded because this playbook is to conduct offline installation altho this can develop as an online installation environment easily

-Following collection should be availble
+The following collection should be available
 collections:
 - name: ansible.windows
 - name: community.windows

 Role Variables
 --------------

-win_domain_administrator
-win_domain_password
-win_domain_server:

-You can create multiple users using ansible list as below. veriable name shoudld be [domain_users_list]
-domain_users_list:
-  - name:
-    firstname:
-    surname:
-    password:
-    group:
+installation_path: 'C:\SQL_2016'
+sql_instance_name: "{{ ansible_hostname }}"
+download_path: 'C:\Users\Administrator\Downloads\SQLServer2016SP2-FullSlipstream-x64-ENU\'
+playbook_dir: '/etc/ansible/roles/mssql_install'

 Tags
 -------------

-create_ad_user # create one or more users delete_ad_user # delete one or more users update_ad_user # change password of one or more users

-tags:
-  - create_ad_user
-  - delete_ad_user
-  - update_ad_user
+There are no tags designed

 Example Playbook
 ----------------
+---
+- hosts: all
+  gather_facts: false
+  collections:
+    - ansible.windows
+    - community.windows
+  roles:
+     - "{{ playbook_dir }}"

-ansible-playbook main.yml -t [tag_name]
+ansible-playbook main.yml

 License
 -------